 Therefore, the cost of hiring three security staff person could be covered with 100 vehicles per day if a parking fee of \$10 per vehicle is charged (which would generate an annual revenue of \$365,000).
-Initially, the public will be resistant to having to pay a parking fee because people have been accustomed to accessing the area for free.
+Initially, non-Hawai'i residents will be resistant to having to pay a parking fee because people have been accustomed to accessing the area for free.